Hidalgo County Felony Theft Lawyer

 What is Felony Theft in Texas?

-Texas only escalated theft charges based on the value of the property or service that was stolen.
+Texas only escalates theft charges based on the value of the property or service that was stolen.
+Once the value of the property or service stolen reaches $2,500, the charge is upgraded to a felony.
 This system helps make it simpler to understand the charges you are facing and why.
 It does not, however, mean it will be any easier to defend yourself against those charges.
 You should always move your case forward with the help of an experienced criminal defense lawyer.

 Types of Felony Theft Charges